How to build a higher margin business in 2025

 Net margin

 For example, if your pretax profit is $15 and you pay $3 in taxes, your net profit is $12.
-That’s a 12% net profit margin on $100 in revenue.
+On $100 in sales, that's a 12% net profit margin.

-For reference, the average net profit margin across all industries is around 8.5%, while general retail often averages closer to 3%.
+In general retail, the average net profit margin is around 3%, while the average net profit margin across all businesses is about 8.5% (source).
 This makes a 12% margin an indicator of strong financial performance.

 A healthy net margin indicates a well-run, financially balanced business.
 Increasing this figure—whether by improving efficiency, lowering costs, or increasing prices—is the most direct way to build a higher margin company.

-High-margin businesses also tend to be more resilient in volatile markets because they generate more value per dollar earned—giving them more flexibility to invest, adapt, and grow.
+Higher margin businesses are also more likely to be able to handle unstable markets because they make more money per dollar spent.
+This gives them more freedom to spend, change, and grow.

 How to calculate profit margin